-The current hazardous waste facility permit (HWFP) was issued by Kentucky Division of Waste Management (KDWM) to DOE on July 24, 2015.
-The HWFP became effective on August 23, 2015.
-The federal portion of the HWFP is known as a Hazardous and Solid Waste Amendments (HSWA) Permit.
-In March 2016, DOE revised the HWFP Application to address EPA feedback concerning applicability of RCRA air emission standards.
+The current hazardous waste facility permit was issued by KDWM to DOE in July 2015 and became effective on August 23, 2015.
+The federal portion of the hazardous waste facility permit is known as a Hazardous and Solid Waste Amendments Permit.
+In March 2016, DOE revised the Hazardous Waste Facility Permit Application to address EPA feedback concerning applicability of RCRA air emission standards.
 EPA currently is evaluating the revised application.
-Pending issuance of the renewal for the HSWA Permit, the Paducah Site continues operating in compliance with the existing HSWA permit issued on April 24, 2006, in accordance with 40 CFR § 270.51(a).
-For CY 2015, there were no Notices of Violation (NOVs) issued for the HWFP or HSWA Permits (KY8-890-008-982).
+Pending issuance of the renewal for the Hazardous and Solid Waste Amendments Permit, the Paducah Site continues operating in compliance with the existing Hazardous and Solid Waste Amendments Permit issued on April 24, 2006, in accordance with 40 CFR § 270.51(a).
+For CY 2016, there were no notices of violation issued for the hazardous waste facility permit or Hazardous and Solid Waste Amendments Permit (KY8-890-008-982).